alanssitis/smart-air-hockey-table/web/src/pages/team/tmoorma.md

 - As mentioned previously, Ben and I will need to test the basis that I have created.
 After testing the basis of the driver, Ben and I can focus on developing the specific EEPROM functionality required by the project to meet our stretch PSDR.
 Most notably, the project will need to be able to save and load persistent user data and load animation frames.
 In addition, the driver should provide a way for programming the EEPROM with the animation frames, although this functionality will only be used in a companion program for initially programming the EEPROM.

-[TODO: Add working on Ethical & Environmental Analysis if I don't finish]
+**A11 - Ethical and Environmental Analysis**

+- I need to complete the environmental analysis then begin and complete the ethical analysis.

 ## Week 11